Skip to content

 More often than not, sapphires are cut and faceted, using traditional shapes like round, oval, square, cushion, princess, emerald, teardrop, pear, and heart.
 Since the stones are translucent, the facets let light pass through and create a beautiful glow.

-Generally, cabochons aren’t nearly as common.
-However, they are sometimes made, mainly from lower quality sapphires that weren’t ideal for cutting.
-As a result, even though a cabochon might be rarer, it usually costs less since the gem’s quality was subpar.
+Generally, cabochons aren't nearly as common.
+However, they are sometimes made mainly from lower-quality sapphires unsuitable for cutting.
+As a result, even though a cabochon might be rarer, it usually costs less since the gem's quality is subpar.

 Sapphires work well with nearly any supporting metal.
-As a result, you’ll find yellow and white gold options, as well as platinum and rose gold.
-At times, you might find lower quality sapphires paired with silver.
-However, this isn’t typically for higher valued stones, where white gold or platinum would be favored to increase the overall value of the piece.
+As a result, you'll find yellow and white gold options, as well as platinum and rose gold.
+At times, you might discover lower-quality sapphires paired with silver.
+However, this isn't typically for higher valued stones, where white gold or platinum would be favoured to increase the overall value of the piece.

 Sapphire Jewelry Design and Trends